Asuravadham: Home media

 The satellite rights of the film were sold out to Sun TV.

 Release

 Tamil Nadu theatrical rights of the film were sold for ₹6.5 crore.
 The film had its theatrical release on 29 June 2018 and received mixed reviews from the audience.
 The film was appreciated for portraying a suspense thriller gripping story during the first half of the film.
 But the film was criticised for not showcasing a perfect climax in the end which resulted in mixed reactions from audience.

 Controversy

-The Cinematographer of the film S R Kathiir, who was lauded for his cinematography, was also accused by the production group of the film for handling the direction of the second portion of the movie instead of Director Maruthupandian who was a friend of him, which caused the movie to have flopped in the box office.
+The Cinematographer of the film S R Kathiir, who was lauded for his cinematography, was also accused by the production group of the film for meddling in the direction of the second portion of the movie instead of Director Maruthupandian which caused the movie to have done average business at the box office.